sonata-project/SonataMediaBundle/docs/reference/helpers.rst

 The ``sonata.media.provider.file`` provider does not generate thumbnails.
 This provider tries to display a default thumbnail.

-The default thumbnail must be put in the ``bundles/sonatamedia/file.png``.
+The default thumbnail must be put in ``bundles/sonatamedia/file.png``.
-It is automatically there when you install assets using
+It is automatically available there when you install assets using

 .. code-block:: bash